Weft

 Weft is cloth-minded, which means that he thinks very oddly and understands string better than he understands anything else.
 He is talented and semi-trained in Offwhite City's major forms of textilework (tailoring, embroidery, decorative weaving and knit/crochet, all primarily using silks), but does not often use these skills in missions.

 He is shockingly ignorant of everything outside his specialities.
 He is observant but not very bright and he is a lousy actor.
+He is either extremely gullible or vastly cynical, depending entirely on whether he trusts or dislikes the person telling him things.

 2. Appearance